sandhyaparna/Data-Science/ML Algorithms/Clustering/KMeans.md

 * Repeat steps 3 and 4 until the same points are assigned to each cluster in consecutive rounds (or) until the centroids no longer move

 ##### Choosing K
-Elbow Method - Sum of Squared errors (vs) Number of clusters
+Elbow Method - Sum of Squared errors (vs) Number of clusters Percentage of Variance Explained by model = 1- Sum of squared errors  (vs) Number of clusters
+* Sum of Squared errors is calculated based on each observation and its group's mean

 ### Difference between K Means and Hierarchical clustering
 * Hierarchical clustering can’t handle big data well but K Means clustering can.
 This is because the time complexity of K Means is linear i.e. O(n) while that of hierarchical clustering is quadratic i.e. O(n2).